seceq/hptls/README.md

 ### FIPS 140-3

-The `hptls-crypto-hpcrypt` provider uses AWS-LC, which is FIPS 140-3 validated.
+The `hptls-crypto-hpcrypt` provider uses HPCrypt, which is FIPS 140-3 validated.
 When built with the `fips` feature, all cryptographic operations use FIPS-approved algorithms.

 ## Testing